alisio/alisio-openvidu/README.md

 This module allows you to install Openvidu-server and its dependencies.
 You will be able to deploy an OpenVidu based video conference server.

+For more info on OpenVidu, please refer to the project [documents](https://docs.openvidu.io) website.
+This module as loosely based on the ["Deploying OpenVidu on Ubuntu"](https://docs.openvidu.io/en/2.12.0/deployment/deploying-ubuntu/) document

 ## Setup

 ### What openvidu affects